 Try Living Van Life Option 1: Borrow a friend or family member’s campervan (or RV)

 The easiest way to try out living van life, because it should be (nearly) free, is to nicely ask a good friend or family member who already has one, if you can borrow it for a weekend or so.

 Even if it’s not the type of van you think you want, you’ll get the experience of driving yourself to your camping destination, living and moving around in the van, and other experiences such as finding camping, keeping the electrics charged and water full… and waking up for early morning coffee and watching sunrises over the horizon – right from your bed.

 While you’re chatting with them about their van, it can be really valuable to ask them what they think of it, understand how they use it, what’s great, what they would change or plan to modify on it, and why.

 Even if their living or camping preferences are different to yours, the more information you can find about campervans and how they can be used, the better-informed you will be if you are still narrowing down your decision around whether VanLife is for you, and what type of van user you will be.

 Try Living Van Life Option 2: Rent a camper van for a weekend or vacation

-The ‘AirBnb of Van Life’, Outdoorsy RV rentals is a camper van and RV rental platform where you can search for campervan rentals by type of van, budget and location, and book your trip just as you would do with a vacation home rental.
+The ‘AirBnb of Van Life’, Escape Campervans or Outdoorsy RV rentals which are camper van and RV rental platforms where you can search for campervan rentals by type of van, budget and location, and book your trip just as you would do with a vacation home rental.